joyceykao/advlanding/README.md

 An element is defined by an opening and closing tag name which is in our example above `<element></element>`

 Within the opening tag, you can define attributes for the element that will help format how it looks and functions when a user looks at the website online.
 Common tags for styling the look of html are `class` and `id`.
 The parameters for the attribute are always contained in double quotation marks.
+An HTML elmement can have multiple classes and id's applied to it.

 ### CSS basic syntax